 It is critical to carefully consider your mindset, intentions, and safety and comfort of the environment before engaging in any activity that will expand your awareness, as this will profoundly affect the experience.

 The most likely risk associated with psilocybin mushrooms is the “bad trip” (anxiety, fear, paranoia).
 Though even in unprepared, and unsupervised conditions violent or self-destructive behavior is very rare, it is still possible (26).

 Psychedelics, like psilocybin mushrooms, can provoke the onset of prolonged psychosis in vulnerable individuals making it critically important to investigate the mental history of family members before taking any psychedelic.

 Another important consideration, is the integration of the experience into your daily life.
-While taking psilocybin, or other psychedelics, unconscious material may be brought to the surface during the session and if it is not worked through or integrated properly, may lead to negative emotions or experiences after the session has ended (27).
+While taking psilocybin mushrooms, or other psychedelics, unconscious material may be brought to the surface during the session and if it is not worked through or integrated properly, may lead to negative emotions or experiences after the session has ended (27).

 Reports of complications are extremely rare, especially in supervised and controlled circumstances.

-In general, moderate doses of psilocybin appear to be well-tolerated.
+Moderate doses of psilocybin appear to be well-tolerated.
 With that being said, certain people should avoid using psilocybin.

 Do NOT Take Psilocybin If…

 - You don’t understand what psilocybin is and its potential effect

 - You’re feeling pressured to take psilocybin because of others